krasimir/kuker-emitters/README.md

-# stent-dev-tools-emitters
+# Emitters for Stent's Chrome extension

-Small JavaScript files that emit actions to the StentDevTools Chrome Extension
+Small JavaScript files that emit actions to the StentDevTools Chrome Extension.